puppetlabs/puppetlabs-peadm/documentation/backup_restore.md

 If no type is specified, the default is `recovery`.

-**Important**: The hostname of the primary server you are restoring to _must be the same as_ the hostname of the primary server you created the backup from.
+**Important**: When restoring your installation, the hostname of the primary server you are restoring to _must be the same as_ the hostname of the primary server you created the backup from.
 You cannot successfully restore your installation if you change the hostname of your primary server during the recovery process.

 ## Using `recovery` backup and restore